 If you want to know more about how long you should run your air purifier and what CADR and ACH are exactly, you can read my article: How long should you run your air purifier?

 Eco mode is a good alternative to keeping it running

 Some air purifiers come with an eco mode.
-An eco mode is a mode for the air purifier that tries to save energy without compromising on your air quality. this feature relies on detecting air pollution and only turning on when levels are above a certain threshold for which purification is needed.
+An eco mode is a mode for the air purifier that tries to save energy without compromising your air quality. this feature relies on detecting air pollution and only turning it on when levels are above a certain threshold for which purification is needed.
 When air pollution levels are low, the device turns off to preserve energy.

 Since not every air purifier has a detector for air pollution, most air purifiers do not have an eco mode.